 We recommend paying attention to Domus Giordano, located a few minutes walk from Trastevere station.
 From which you can easily take the train to Viterbo or even see Pisa!

-The reviews pay tribute to the proximity of housing to the authentic Roman district of Trastevere, which is still not too crowded with foreign tourists.
-And also praise the wonderful host, who is always ready to help the guests!
+The reviews pay tribute to the Guest House Trastevere, that is also located in area, not too crowded with foreign tourists.
+As well they also praise the wonderful host, who is always ready to help his guests!

-Guest house You 101 also looks like an excellent solution to the issue of housing.
-It is actually located in the city center, next to Termini Station.
+Looks like an excellent solution to the issue of housing Guest House You 101.
+It’s actually located in the city center, next to Termini Station.
 And from here you can walk to the Colosseum and the Roman Forum in 12-13 minutes walking step.

-You will go to Rome in May, in summer or autumn – the list of must-see attractions will look approximately the same.
+You will go to Rome in May, in summer or autumn, even in winter – the list of must-see attractions will look approximately the same.
 Another thing is that with the approach of winter, tourists eager to see the Colosseum and sit for a long time near the Trevi Fountain will become less and less.

 This means you don’t have to stand in long lines!
 In the second half of the autumn day, perhaps, it will even be possible to enter the chosen “temple of history or art” after a very short wait.
 Or even without it!